 Portrait by Paavo Lehtonen

-I'm Inka Bell, a Helsinki based visual artist, mostly working in the expanded field of printmaking.
+I am Inka Bell, a Helsinki based visual artist, mostly working in the expanded field of printmaking, sculptural paper works and public art.

 CONTACT AND ENQUIRIES